 Pressure withstand

-Foams with a higher density score will feel more firm and can withstand higher pressure, and lower score ones can not withstand as much pressure.
+Foams with a higher density score will feel more firm and can withstand higher pressure, and lower score ones cannot withstand as much pressure.

 Higher-density memory foams also recover more slowly after pressure is applied to them.

-Because of these properties, a mattress could consist of a mix of foams with various density levels, each layer is of different foam materials and different density ratings.
+Because of these properties, a mattress could consist of a mix of foams with various density levels; each layer is of different foam materials and different density ratings.

-Denser foams are typically more durable than low-density foams, and will not sag as much over time.
+Denser foams are typically more durable than low-density foams and will not sag as much over time.
 On the other hand, low-density foams tend to offer better temperature regulation, which can be an important use for those living in warm climates.

 Durability

-The most obvious factor to consider for firmness is its density rating, but this number does not represent everything since some foams can be designed better than others, this density measurement is not the only factor for its firmness.
+The most obvious factor to consider for firmness is its density rating, but this number does not represent everything since some foams can be designed better than others; this density measurement is not the only factor for its firmness.

 Price